timm/ish/README.md

 no initialization of a package management system;
 no ``just install these 17 packages inside the code editor''; and most important of all, no config files written outside of these directories.

 So just install your LISP (e.g. `clisp`), download this code, and go.

-Best of all, if none of this impresses you, you can kill it all with no side-effects using `rm -rf ish`.
+And if none of this impresses you, you can kill it all with no side-effects using `rm -rf ish`.

 Enjoy!